-Council employees with access to a Council-provided internet service are given that access on the condition that they acknowledge and accept the following:
+Council contractors/representatives with access to a Council-provided internet service are given that access on the condition that they acknowledge and accept the following:

-- Internet service is provided for Council business-related purposes with limited private use available. - They must adhere to measures implemented to protect corporate information against security attacks and unauthorised disclosure, as documented in the Information Security Policy.
-This Policy can be viewed on Webstar. - Internet usage is monitored by Council and a log of internet sites visited is maintained by Council (also see below under "Technology").
-The CEO (or nominee) reserves the right to periodically inspect this log to audit whether the service is being used for unauthorised purposes.
+- Internet service is provided for Council business-related purposes with limited private use available; - They must adhere to measures implemented to protect corporate information against security attacks and unauthorised disclosure, as documented in the Information Security Policy.
+This Policy can be viewed on Webstar; - Internet usage is monitored by Council and a log of internet sites visited is maintained by Council (also see below under "Technology").
+The CEO (or nominee) reserves the right to periodically inspect this log to audit whether the service is being used for unauthorised purposes; - Where private use of the system is considered to be excessive or where it unreasonably interferes with the operation of Council activities, an individual may be denied internet access: - Internet users must not access or download large amounts of data for private use; and - Internet users must not create, access, download or distribute any digital material which: - o is offensive or reasonably likely to be considered offensive; - is unlawful; - o may expose Council to risk or harm; - breaches Council's agreement with its internet service provider; or - may bring Council into disrepute. - Digital material includes text, images and/or sound.